christophsax/seasonal/README.md

     seas(X-13ARIMA-SEATS,
          arima.model = "(0 1 1)")

 `seas` takes care of the series argument. with `arima.model` an addtional Spec/Argument entry is added to the input file to X-13ARIMA-SEATS.
 As the Spec cannot be used with the default automdl spec, the latter is removed.
+A growing list with examples can be found in the [wiki][examples].

 ### Graphs, Output